simeon-petrov-5/imotbg-crawler/README.md

 # Web Scrapper for Imot.bg

-This Scrapper/Crawler is designed specifically for Imot.bg to make easier to check quickly your desired searches.
+Scrapper/Crawler designed specifically for Imot.bg to make easier to check quickly your desired searches.

 > Disclaimer: The project is for learning purposes.
 It was a quick idea I wanted to play around with.
 Future improvements may come as I think of such and have the time for those.